-State Board of Education members express concern over teacher vacanciesScott Rothschild
+State Board members express concern over teacher vacanciesScott Rothschild

 There are 90 teacher vacancies in elementary schools across Kansas and 82 in special education, according to fall data released by the Kansas State Department of Education.